-It’s been a long time since you are trying to revamp the look on that old school ride that you have in the storage, or maybe you just bought one and do not like the way it looks and the first thing that came to mind was to try some nice chrome rims.
+It’s been a long time since you are trying to revamp the look on that old school ride that you have in the storage, or maybe you just bought one and did not like the way it looks, and the first thing that came to mind was to try some nice chrome rims.

 Well, whichever the case may be, we have some important tips for you to consider before going out there and spent your money on something that will not work on your car.

 Lots of folks overlook the hub size measurements when searching for new rims.
-Although you got the right bolt pattern and the right offset for the car, your new wheels center bore to have to be compatible with the vehicle.
+Although you got the right bolt pattern and the right offset for the car, your new wheels center-bore must be compatible with the vehicle.

-Of course we are talking about old school rides and the purpose of this post is to help folks in the market for new wheels and have no clue about this type of information.
-We’ve been selling wheels for quite a few years and we helped many customers who faced this type of fitment problem.
+Of course, we are talking about old school rides, and the purpose of this post is to help folks in the market for new wheels and have no clue about this type of information.
+We’ve been selling wheels for quite a few years, and we have helped many customers who faced this type of fitment problem.

 Below are some steps for you:

 Before shopping for wheels anywhere, especially on eBay or Amazon, and the reason I say these 2 big names (eBay & Amazon) it’s because there is not one specialist to talk to or give technical information, and most of the time, the person selling wheels on those places they are not wheel professionals and have no clue about fitment.

 So, if you have an old school ride before you shop for new rims, take the time to remove one wheel from the front of your car and another wheel from the rear.
 In many cases, the hub in front is completely different from the one in the rear.